 The Remit for this committee covers to the following areas:

-Members – Kate Clark(Head - ex officio), Heather Cooper, Tracey Cartwright, Anna Hill, Kerry Kandola, Dale Hancox, Martin Webb
+Members – Kate Clark(Head - ex officio), Rebecca Wilson, Anna Hill, Heather Cooper, Martin Webb, Katie Rivers

 It is the role of this committee to consider items relating to the staffing arrangements of the school.
 This will be done by receiving reports on the deployment of staff and their roles.
 The committee will prepare recommendations for the governing body on all issues relating to employment and conditions of service.

-This committee will be responsible for monitoring the maintenance and development work undertaken as part of the schools premises care.
+This committee is responsible for monitoring the maintenance and development work undertaken as part of the schools premises care.
 It will do this by helping to establish priorities, receive reports and make recommendations to the governing body on issues related to this area.
 The school regularly submits bids to the Diocese for specific building projects, we are presently reaping the reward of one of these bids which was awarded to replace our School roof , presently underway.

 Disciplinary, Grievance and Employment Protection Committee

-Anna Hill, Dale Hancox, Jackie Sach, Martin Webb
+Anna Hill, Jackie Sach, Martin Webb, Daniel Antwi

 It is the role of this committee to deal with any disciplinary or grievance matters and to ensure employment protection.
 It will also be responsible for staff discipline hearings.